BOSSONS REPRESENT MANY CULTURES AND LIFE STYLES

 B. JAPAN

 MIKADO & GEISHA - The 14" tall Wall Hanging Ornaments were carved originally in 1963 by Fred Wright.
 These wall ornaments exemplify the fact that Bossons also made plaster art other than the well known "Character Wall Masks" called "heads".
 They are elegant, yet mysterious, strikingly detailed and further examples of the exceptional artistry found in Bossons Artware.
 They are considered rare and were marketed by Bossons for two years.
-Today, a Mikado or Geisha in mint condition are each from $700-900.
+Today, a Mikado or Geisha in mint condition are each in U.S. dollars from $300-500 each.

 C. NORTH AFRICA.

 With small body, and very large ears Fennec Fox is one of the many fabulous wildlife creations from Bossons, produced as part of the Fraser-Art limited editions.
 Only known are three or four of these little characters modeled by Mrs. Alice Brindley in 1983.
-A Fennec Fox sold at auction, IBCS 2000 Meeting, Tampa FL. for $2100.
+A Fennec Fox sold at auction, IBCS 2000 Meeting, Tampa FL. for $2100 and is extremely rare.
+Also Fennec Fox, one of my absolute favorite Fraser-Art Bossons auctioned on eBay for near $2,000 U.S..
+You can find both good, and NOT GOOD, i.e. Fake fruadulent Bossons on eBay.

 D. SPAIN

 One of the most elegant composite studies, Espana is the only male and female study from Bossons.
 It was modeled by Fred Wright in 1959, and very few were made.
 The first discovery was made in 1988.
-Espana is usually found in deplorable condition!
+Espana is usually found in deplorable condition especially on the Internet.

-A beautiful specimen of Espana which Don restored and sold to a collector in 1998, was sold later in the same year at auction on Ebay for a winning bid of $6500.
-In poor condition, Espana can be purchased for under $900.
+A beautiful specimen of Espana which Don restored and sold to a collector in 1998, re-sold later in the same year on Ebay for a winning bid U.S. $6500.
+In today's econoomy it is more realistic to see Espana for around $2500-3000 U.S. dollars.

 E. UNITED STATES